 The wall-walk has just simple battlements for a while then musket loops probably made for the Civil War.
 They are currently of a height useful to a kneeling soldier.
-This length of wall is one of the few for which there are details of the medieval contract to build it: it was relatively late, in 1345, that the corporation agreed the contract.
+This length of the Walls is one of the few for which there are details of the medieval contract to build it: it was relatively late, in 1345, that the corporation agreed the contract.
 As well as money, the builder was to receive a robe each year and could keep anything of value he found when digging the foundations.

 The outward then sharply inward change of direction of the Walls at the rectangular corner tower was probably to help defend the dam across the Foss.
-If the dam had been broken by attackers this would have drained the defensive moats in this area [one of the few areas where we are sure the Walls had water in its moat] -and eventually would have drained much of the water from the marshy lake that was used for defence further upstream.
+If the dam had been broken by attackers this would have drained the defensive moats in this area [one of the few areas where we are sure the Walls had water in their moat] -and eventually would have drained much of the water from the marshy lake that was used for defence further upstream.
+D.8.1.

 As you approach Fishergate Postern Tower, which was built to replace an earlier tower in about 1500, look how the window just below its roof has been made out of an embrasure in the battlements that were once there.
 This adaptation is much clearer from the outer side of the tower [on your left] where there are three ex-embrasures and a single slit window; the small postern gate you are coming to could be defended from fire from these battlements, the slit window and the Walls.
 As you go through the postern gateway you can see it had a portcullis [from the deep grooves on both sides of the gateway] as well as a hinged door.
-There is an information board here about the tower; it is just possible that the tower will be open to visitors when you get to it, Friends of York Walls do open it sometimes [free entry, usually] and plan to do so more.
+There is an information board here about the tower.
+It is just possible that the tower will be open to visitors when you get to it, Friends of York Walls do open it sometimes [free entry, usually] and plan to do so more when it is leased to them by the council.
+Its steep spiral staircase with masons' marks is probably its best feature.
+D.8.2.